nh-server/switch-guide/docs/extras/nandrestore.md

 	1. Launch the latest Hekate payload on your switch.
 	2. Navigate to `Tools > Backup eMMC > eMMC BOOT0 & BOOT1` and let it do its thing.
-	3. Then go to `Tools > Backup eMMC > eMMC RAW GPP` and let it do its thing.
-(This will take a while!)
-	4. Wait for the process to complete.
+	3. Wait for the process to complete.
 When it's completed, you now have a `backup/[8 Character NAND id]/restore` folder on your sd card.
 Continue with step 1 of the guide.

 1. Copy your `rawnand.bin` (combined or in 15 or 30 parts, this can be done by using the joiner scripts on the hekate github release page), `BOOT0`, and `BOOT1` to the 	`backup/[8 Character NAND id]/restore` folder on the sd card.
 2. Put your sd card into your switch, and launch Hekate.